ppy/osu-wiki/wiki/Glossary/en.md

 ### AFK

-AFK is an internet acronym that means *Away From Keyboard*.
+An internet acronym that means *Away From Keyboard*.
 An example of this is when an active user walks off to do something else while they are still signed in. osu! will mark users as "Idle" if they have been inactive for some time.

 ### Approach Circle